 Without active and effective civil society participation, transparency is unlikely to lead to improved extractive sector governance.
 At the global, national and subnational levels, civil society representatives act as interlocutors that feed the diverse interests of diverse citizen groups into the EITI process and extractive sector governance more broadly.

 Performing this role requires well-functioning networks, capacity to demand and analyse data, and space to influence policy making.
 The transition to routine disclosures of data underlines the importance of this role.
 In many EITI implementing countries civil society faces restrictions, which either affect or have the potential to affect engagement in extractive sector governance.
-Financial resources and shortage of capacity are common challenges.
+The COVID-19 pandemic has in some cases accelerated the shrinking of civic space, with risks of further deterioration if government restrictions and emergency measures are being used to limit civil liberties.
+Financial resources and shortage of capacity are common challenges, which have been exacerbated by the COVID-19 crisis.

 Civil society helps ensure that the EITI responds to the most pressing governance challenges in the sector and drives innovative approaches.
 As the EITI’s scope has broadened to involve issues such as the environment, gender and taxation, our work has become relevant to a growing number of civil society actors.